xeo3221/xeo3221/README.md

 # Hi 👋!
-My name is Sebastain, I'm Front-end Developer
+My name is Sebastian, I'm Front-end Developer

 ➤ An IT student of the third year who is currently seeking his first commercial experience in the form of an internship or apprenticeship in the field of front-end/full stack programming.